 - Basic video meetings: Ooma’s meetings include screen sharing and recording but lack some interactive tools that competitors have–such as whiteboards or breakout rooms.

-Grasshopper is a simple business phone system with just calling and SMS.
-With a simple interface, Grasshopper makes a great option for solopreneurs and small teams that don’t need a phone system with bells and whistles.
+Grasshopper is a simple business phone with just calling and SMS.
+With a basic interface, Grasshopper makes a great option for solopreneurs and small teams that don’t need a phone system with bells and whistles.
 The desktop and mobile interface includes a voicemail, call logs, messaging history conversation, and basic call controls like forwarding and hold.

 We appreciated Grasshopper's ease of use on desktop, and the fact that it supports unlimited texting in the US.